-The general rule of thumb when it comes to welcome emails is to make them personal, send them from a real person (like CEO of your company) and give a receiver a clear call-to-action.
+The general rule of thumb when it comes to welcome trigger emails is to make them personal, send them from a real person (like the CEO of your company) and give a receiver a clear call-to-action.

-Installation is not completed
+Installation is not finished

 Rule #1: Registered at [exactly X days ago] + Rule #2: Has active application [is false]